spencermoon/soccer/README.md

 I used the [European Soccer Database](https://www.kaggle.com/hugomathien/soccer/data) from Kaggle for this application.
 The dataset consists of historical match results for a number of European leagues, teams and their attributes (e.g. offensive style and overall team rating), and other player information.
 I filtered the data to include just the EPL matches across 32 teams before fitting the model.

-I fit a multinomial logistic regression model on the dataset to predict which side would win the match.
+I fit a multinomial logistic regression model on the ingested data to predict which side would win the match.
 The predictors mainly consist of team attributes for both the home and away sides.
 To reproduce the model, please follow these steps:

 1. Clone this repository.